educ8s/Arduino-ST7789-Temperature-Monitor-DS18B20/README.md

 🛒 Wires: http://educ8s.tv/part/Wires

 💖 Full disclosure: All of the links above are affiliate links.
 I get a small percentage of each sale they generate.
 Thank you for your support!

+# Credits & Thanks

+  - Kudos to [cbm80amiga](https://github.com/cbm80amiga) for being the creator of the original ST7789 fast library without which this project would not exist.